melnik909/ui-atoms/atoms/ra-heading/README.md

 | --ra-heading-margin-bottom | The value for the margin-bottom property | 0 |

 ## Dependencies
-Atom doesn't have dependencies
+The atom has no dependencies

 ## Research alternatives
-Atom doesn't have research alternatives
+The atom has no research alternatives

 ## Resources
-Atom doesn't have resources.
+The atom has no resources

 ## Test cases
 1. You should ensure all settings of the atom might be changed